OfficeDev/office-js-docs-pr/docs/publish/publish-nested-app-auth-add-in.md

 If you deployed your add-in through Microsoft AppSource, you'll need to submit your updated unified manifest for approval.
 For more information, see [Microsoft AppSource submission FAQ](/partner-center/marketplace-offers/appsource-submission-faq).

-If you deployed you add-in by providing the manifest to admins for central deployment, you'll need to provide admins with an updated [app package](/microsoftteams/platform/concepts/build-and-test/apps-package) that contains the updated manifest.
+If you deployed your add-in by providing the manifest to admins for central deployment, you'll need to provide admins with an updated [app package](/microsoftteams/platform/concepts/build-and-test/apps-package) that contains the updated manifest.

 ## Related content